MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

         /// You can modify the cookie objects, call
         /// CoreWebView2CookieManager.AddOrUpdateCookie, and the changes
         /// will be applied to the webview.
-        Windows.Foundation.IAsyncOperation<CoreWebView2CookieList> GetCookiesAsync(String uri);
+        Windows.Foundation.IAsyncOperation<IVectorView> GetCookiesAsync(String uri);

         /// Adds or updates a cookie with the given cookie data; may overwrite
-        /// equivalent cookies if they exist.
+        /// cookies with matching name, domain, and path if they exist. void AddOrUpdateCookie(CoreWebView2Cookie cookie);

-        void AddOrUpdateCookie(CoreWebView2Cookie cookie);
+        /// Deletes a cookie whose name and domain/path pair

-        /// Deletes a cookie whose params matches those of the specified cookie. void DeleteCookie(CoreWebView2Cookie cookie);
+        /// match those of the specified cookie. void DeleteCookie(CoreWebView2Cookie cookie);

         /// Deletes cookies with matching name and uri.